FayonaC/dit355-distributedsystems-documentation/README.md

 ![Deployment Diagram Version 2](./Diagrams/DeploymentDiagramV2.png)

 ### Assumptions
-* Dentists will have lunch from 12:00-13:00
+* Dentists will have lunch for an hour in the middle of their work day.
-* Dentist will have their fika breaks from 15:00-15:30
+* Dentist will have their fika breaks in the first half hour of their work day.

 ### Design decisions
-* Single-page web app front-end rather than a mobile-based front-end
+* Single-page web app front-end rather than a mobile-based front-end.

 ### Architectural Styles
-* Publish-Subscribe for the communication between the components
+* Publish-Subscribe for the communication between the components.

 ### How the Conceptual Design is Mapped Onto Implementation/Technologies
 TBD